VishnuvardhanKunche/databricks-training/Week 3/Day 2/Readme.md

-# Week 3 - Day 2 - PySpark DataFrame Operations
+# Week 3 - Day 2 - PySpark DataFrame Operations (Part 1)

 ## Overview

-Day 2 focused on learning and practicing core **PySpark DataFrame operations** using an employee dataset.
+Day 2 focused on understanding the fundamentals of **PySpark DataFrame operations** in Databricks.

-The session covered selecting columns, filtering records, renaming columns, creating new columns, type casting, sorting data, and limiting records.
-These operations form the foundation for data transformation and analysis in PySpark.
+We worked with an Employee DataFrame and practiced selecting columns, using aliases, and filtering records based on various conditions.
+These operations are essential for data exploration and transformation in PySpark.

 ---